mustass/computer_vision/README.md

 The particular approach of this repo is heavily inspired by [https://youtu.be/w10WrRA-6uI].

 ## Getting started
+*On HPC:*
 1. Create a virtual environment the way you are used to (conda, venv, pyenv, whatever).

-*On HPC:*
+The intended approach is to use `venv`.
+If `conda` or other virtual environment frameworks are used, the scripts in `/bash/` folder cannot be used but are easily modified.
+(1 line modification).

 It's very important that you load a new-ish python version before running the getting started script.
 Do this by:
 ```